CobayaSampler/cobaya/docs/cosmo_external_likelihood_class.rst

 Many real-world examples are available in cobaya.likelihoods, which you may be able to adapt as needed for more complex cases, and a number of base class are pre-defined that you may find useful to inherit from instead of Likelihood directly.

+There is no fundamental difference between internal likelihood classes (in the Cobaya likelihoods pacakge) or distributed externally.
+However, if you are distributing externally you may also wish to provide a way to calculate the liklihood from pre-computed theory inputs as well as via Cobaya.
+This is easily done by extracting the theory results in ``logp`` and them passing them and the nuisance parametrss to a separate function, e.g. `log_likelihood` where the calculation is actually done.
+Your log_likelihood function can then be called outside Cobaya to calculate the likelihood for any externally provided theory results (as well as being directly usable in Cobaya via ``logp``).

 _InstallableLikelihood
 -------------------------